48 Hours in Edinburgh – Scotland’s Beautiful Capital City

 First thing Saturday morning, I had a full English breakfast topped off by my first ever taste of Scottish Haggis (try it before you know what it is!) and then I was rearing to go.
 From the Holiday Inn, it took around 20 minutes to get into Edinburgh city centre on the East Lothian bus.

-Travel Tip: Be sure to get this bus rather than the Airport Link bus as the airport link bus is much more expensive.
-Have the right change for Edinburgh buses.
+Travel Tips: The best way to travel from London to Edinburgh is the Caledonian Sleeper.
+When you are travelling locally within Edinburgh, make sure you use the East Lothian buses rather than the Airport Link buses – as the airport link bus is much more expensive.
+Have the right change for Edinburgh buses!